RussiaVk/PuttyAutoLogin/README.md

 # PuttyAutoLogin
-A script to login in your putty by one key
+A script to login in your putty with one key